Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 The treadmill is paired with Bluetooth technology, an integrated tablet holder, and a USB port.
 However, our favourite feature of the treadmill is its touchscreen, with apps such as Netflix, YouTube, and ESPN allowing you to catch up on your favourite shows during light runs.

 Sole's F85 also promises a quiet motor so that you can work out in peace without any whirring noises wreaking havoc on your eardrums.
 However, considering its footprint, you'll need a larger space for this machine—it's not ideal for tight spaces.
-If you can find a dedicated space for it, this machine will act as your trainer, helping you achieve wonders.
+If you can find a dedicated space, this machine will act as your trainer, helping you achieve wonders.

 Pros